Isaiahfeldt/Chestnut/README.md

 **Q: Can I send webhooks to multiple channels?**
 <br>Not at this time.
 Chestnut supports a single webhook URL per server configuration.
 I would like to add support for multiple channels in the future.

+**Q: Why don’t my alerts look like the example screenshots?**
+Out of the box, Chestnut uses simple default messages without custom colors or thumbnails.
+The examples in the screenshots use customized settings configured with /edittracker commands.